Comparison of Bowflex Models

 All Bowflex home gyms have a maximum user weight of 300 pounds.

-As of June 2010 the Bowflex Classic is the most affordable model still in production, retailing at $650.
+As of 2021, the Bowflex Classic is discontinued.
 The most expensive Bowflex home gym, the Revolution, retails for $3,000.